Ragnarokkr/grunt-bumpx/src-doc/_contributing.tmpl.md

 ## Contributing

-Any contribution to improve the project and/or expand it is welcome.
+Any [contribution][contribution] to improve the project and/or expand it is welcome.

 If you're interested in contributing to this project, take care to maintain the existing coding style.